kevinweber/inline-comments/readme.txt

 = Why should I use Inline Comments? =
 * Inline Comments are an innovative approach on how to display comments.
-* It’s simply different from „traditional“ comments you see on every website.
+* It's different from "traditional" comments you see on every website.
 * Commentators can better refer to specific paragraphs/statements in an article.
 * Readers can comment while reading (and don’t have to scroll to the very bottom).
+* Readers can even reply to inline comments directly and discuss existing annotations.

-Demo and get more information on the developer’s website: [kevinw.de/inline-comments](http://kevinw.de/inline-comments)
+Demo and more information on the developer’s website: [kevinw.de/inline-comments/](http://kevinw.de/inline-comments/)

 = How can I change the formatting of the commentator’s currently selected section? = For comment system "WordPress Comments", use custom CSS like this: